syncfusion-content/winui-docs/winui/RangeSlider/custom-range.md

 documentation: ug
 ---

-# Custom scale range in range slider
+# Custom Scale Range in Range Slider

 Range slider allows you to define a custom scale range by extending the range slider based on your business logic.